doclazy/doclazy/README.md

 __🏭 Professionally, i'm working__ as a software architect for a large scale data storage & serving infrastructure used for autonomous driving and ML development and as a trainer for C++, Clean Code and TDD.

-__🔭 Privately, i'm working__ on SmartHome topics, Smartly increasing PV usage or a cloud enabled Heating system monitoring (pushed soon).
+__🔭 Privately, i'm working__ on SmartHome topics, smartly enhancing PV usage or a cloud enabled heating system monitor (heatlogd).

 __🌱 I’m currently learning__ Python, Microservice Architectures, Container Technologies, Go